Frequently Asked Questions

 Above: A woven base coffin, ideal for use at green burial sites.

-Photographed at Humber Woodland of Remembrance, Herefordshire.
+Photographed at Humber Woodland of Remembrance, Herefordshire with flowers picked in their wildflower meadow.

 Are they suitable for cremation?